YOUTUBEGITS/Aicrafts/README.md

 _Learn to use GitHub Copilot CLI—a standalone terminal application—for issue management and building a Node.js calculator application._

 ## Welcome
+npm start

+ico	shortcode	ico	shortcode
+top	👍	:+1:
+:thumbsup:	👎	:-1:
+:thumbsdown:	top
+Details
+Having trouble? 🤷

+When copying the exercise, we recommend the following settings:

+For owner, choose your personal account or an organization to host the
 - **Who is this for**: Developers who want to learn how to use the standalone GitHub Copilot CLI to streamline their development workflow
 - **What you'll learn**: How to install and use GitHub Copilot CLI as a standalone terminal tool for creating issues, generating code, and collaborating interactively from the command line
 - **What you'll build**: A Node.js calculator app using Copilot CLI for project setup, issue management, and collaborative development